 How Is Cocaine Addictive?

-Because it’s one of the most addictive drugs used today, it’s important to recognize how addiction happens.
+Cocaine is one of the most addictive drugs used today, but it is important to recognize how addiction happens.
 While cocaine has numerous physical effects, its impact on the health of the brain and overall brain function makes it especially dangerous.
-Initial addiction comes from the way it speeds up the heart rate and gives people energy, focus and a lack of fear.
+Initial addiction comes from the way it speeds up the heart rate and gives people energy, focus, and a lack of fear.
 This, in itself, can encourage people to continue to use it.

 One dose of cocaine can create a need for more.
 Overdose is not uncommon and occurs when the brain and body can’t process the amount of chemical reaction occurring.

-Within the brain, cocaine works to support the production of a chemical called dopamine, which helps improve mood and creates good feelings.
-Dopamine is natural and doesn’t cause harm to the brain.
-However, when cocaine is ingested, the build-up of dopamine can create a significant high, lasting for several minutes to an hour.
+Within the brain, cocaine causes a dramatic spike in the production of a neurochemical called “dopamine,” which helps improve mood and creates good feelings.
+Dopamine is natural and does not cause harm to the brain.
+However, when cocaine is ingested, the artificial build-up of dopamine can create a significant high, lasting for several minutes to an hour.
 When this happens over a period of time, the brain begins to alter the way it functions to account for the presence of the drug.
-This changes the chemistry of the brain, and it can’t communicate normally, so it relies on cocaine to stimulate messaging.
+This changes the chemistry and messaging of the brain.

 Cocaine tolerance builds up as well.
 This means the brain requires more of the drug on an ongoing basis to induce the same feelings, increasing the risk of overdose.